LuxL-lux/ABB_Unity_App/docs/usage.md

 2. Add the `RobotManager` component to the GameObject.
 3. In the Inspector, you will see the following properties:
    - **Connector Component**: This is a reference to the component that implements the `IRobotConnector` interface.
 In this case, it should be the `ABBRWSConnectionClient` component.
    - **Visualization Components**: This is a list of components that implement the `IRobotVisualization` interface.
-You can add the `ABBFlangeAdapter` here.
+You can add the `ABBFlangeAdapter` here, to use the flange framework to specify a robot, its joints and movements.

+### Robot Model

+The Model of the Robot you want to visualize should be included per joint below the GameObject withe the RobotManager.
+Look at the example scene inside Assets/Scenes/ for an example layout of an IRB 6700 to understand the hierachy.

 ### Robot Connection